Employment at Smith (Chapter 2)

 This policy is not intended to accommodate nicknames.

 All employees in regular positions and employees who work half-time or more in limited-term or temporary positions are eligible to receive employee OneCards at no cost.
 Employees in limited-term or temporary positions who work less than half-time are not eligible for a college OneCard.
-Smith College OneCards for faculty and staff and their registered spouses, same-sex domestic partners, and dependents are issued by the OneCard Office in Stoddard Hall.
+Smith College OneCards for faculty and staff and their registered spouses, and dependents are issued by the OneCard Office in Stoddard Hall.
 For further information on the Smith College OneCard, please go to www.smith.edu/its/onecard

 Employment of Minors